 This is vitally important because leaving the scene of an accident carries a maximum fine of £5,000, as well as up to 6 months’ imprisonment, 5 to 10 points on your licence and even a discretionary disqualification depending on the circumstances.

-If you can't move your car, you should try and make the scene of the accident as safe as possible by turning off your engines, switching on your hazard lights and getting out of your vehicles and move to a safe place.
+If you can't move your car, you should try to make the scene of the accident as safe as possible by turning off your engines, switching on your hazard lights and getting out of your vehicles and move to a safe place.

 Keeping a level head can help defuse charged situations.
 Should you start to feel your temperature rising, take deep breaths to help cool that hot head.